Sin (Marvel Comics): Fictional character biography

 As the first part of the Red Skull's master plan, Sin disguised herself as a nurse after the Civil War while Crossbones sniped Captain America at the courthouse, even though it meant obeying her father and abandoning Crossbones to his fate.
 Sin then revealed to Sharon Carter that Carter was the one who had killed Captain America.
 Now the leader of a new incarnation of the Serpent Squad, Sin breaks Crossbones out of jail.
 He is later apprehended again and Sin wounded in an attempt to break into the Capitol Building.
 Sin is later sent to assassinate the Democratic and Republican presidential candidates, but is stopped by Captain America (Bucky Barnes).
 In Captain America: Reborn, Sin attempts to assist Norman Osborn to put her father in Steve Rogers's body; however, she is injured by her father's mechanical body's explosion and her face is hideously scarred.

 She is later visited in prison by Baron Helmut Zemo for information on Bucky Barnes.
 Sometime later, Master Man springs her from prison, prompting her to take her place as the new "Red Skull".
 She delivers a video to the media recorded three months before Barnes's trial, declaring that the reformed hero was not brainwashed, but was an accomplice and fully aware of these actions.
-She, along with Master Man, is later seen on Ellis Island where she pretends to blow up the Statue of Liberty with Falcon and Black Widow bound and gagged inside, unless Barnes is delivered to her.
+She, along with Master Man, is later seen on Ellis Island, where she pretends to blow up the Statue of Liberty with Falcon and Black Widow bound and gagged inside, unless Barnes is delivered to her.

-During the Fear Itself storyline, Sin, with Baron Zemo's help, unearths the Hammer of Skadi and becomes Skadi in order to free the Serpent: God of Fear from his underwater prison.
+During the Fear Itself storyline, Sin, with Baron Zemo's help, unearths the Hammer of Skadi and becomes Skadi in order to free the Serpent, the god of fear, from his underwater prison.
 Sin vows to do what her father failed to do in taking over the world.
 She succeeds in her mission in freeing the Serpent and then prepares an army of Nazis to take over the D.C.
 Capital.
 During their battle in Washington, D.C., Skadi mortally wounds the current Captain America.
 In the final battle, Skadi battles Rogers.
 Thor gives Rogers the hammer Mjolnir to make up for the loss of the shield.
 Thor manages to kill the Serpent and Odin strips the Worthy of their hammers, causing Sin to lose Skadi's powers.
 This leaves Sin incapacitated.